How to make friends at university

 Help your flatmates move in

-When you first meet your new flatmates, it can be difficult to know where to begin - but offering to help them move their stuff alleviates some of that awkward small talk.
+When you first meet them, it might feel a bit difficult to know where to begin – but offering to help them move their stuff alleviates some of that awkward small talk.

-Having something practical to do will help you both feel more relaxed, and in the process of moving their stuff, you could spot a common interest you both have (without being too nosy, of course).
+Having something practical to do will help you both feel more relaxed, and in the process of moving their stuff, you could spot a poster, book, album or something else which reveals an interest that you share.

 Keep your door open